SecurityRiskAdvisors/vectr-sql-migration/README.md

 ## Load into VECTR 9.0

-This section will be populated when the build becomes generally available.
+This will be documented on our Docs site, as this project is only intended to cover the completion of running the tool.